-- Personal and emotional counseling
+- personal and emotional counseling;

-- Individual and group therapy
+- individual and group therapy;

-- Crisis intervention
+- crisis intervention;

-- Mental health workshops and skill-building opportunities
+- mental health workshops and skill-building opportunities;

-- Referrals
+- referrals.

-The Counseling Center psychologist and the peer educators, who assist the professional staff in providing services to the AUBG community, adhere to established ethical principles and codes of professional practice.
+The Counseling Center psychologists and the peer counselors, who assist the professional staff in supporting mental health-related educational services at AUBG, adhere to established ethical principles and codes of professional practice.
 These include patient confidentiality, privacy, dignity, and informed consent.
-When the condition of the client indicates clear and imminent danger to self or others, counseling service professionals must take reasonable action that may involve informing responsible authorities and, when possible and appropriate, consulting with other professionals.
+When the condition of the client indicates clear and imminent danger to self or others, the Counseling Center staff, in consultation with the Health and Well-being Center Director and the Dean of Students, must take reasonable action that may involve informing responsible authorities and, when possible and appropriate, consulting with other professionals.

-The Counseling Center is open Monday through Friday in Skaptopara 1 Residence Hall, room 1121-1123.
-Counseling assistance is also available after hours by telephone at (+359 73) 888 517.
-The e-mail to contact is counseling@aubg.edu.
+The Counseling Center is open Monday through Friday during regular working time in Skaptopara 1 Residence Hall, room 1121-1123, e-mail: counseling@aubg.edu.
+Counseling assistance is also available after hours by telephone at +359 73 888 517.